 Dr. Steinhoff retired as Synod president.

 A Men’s Wednesday morning devotional breakfast was instituted under Dr. Allan Ferrin’s leadership.

 Nona Osko joined the staff as parish worker.

 October The decade of the 1950’s closes with the Saint Mark congregation-1,488 strong-at home in its new church.

-Although the Sixties were years of riot, years when the world lost great leaders, the Sixties was the epoch-making time of bringing the moon within man’s grasp.
-Who will ever forget the awesome experience shared as we sat in our homes and watched the two Americans, Ray Alderin and Neil Armstrong, set foot upon the moon and heard spoken to us across space Neil Armstrong’s now famous words: “One small step for man; one great leap for mankind”.
+Although the Sixties were years of riot, years when the world lost great leaders, the Sixties were the epoch-making time of bringing the moon within man’s grasp.
+Who will ever forget the awesome experience shared as we sat in our homes and watched the two Americans, Neil Armstrong and Ray “Buzz” Aldrin, set foot upon the moon and heard spoken to us across space Neil Armstrong’s now famous words: “One small step for man, one giant leap for mankind”.

 In Oregon we were long effected by the Columbus Day storm of 1962.